merklejerk/rune-512/README.md

 The encoding scheme is designed for both compactness and reliability.

 - **9-bit Encoding:** Each character in the 512-symbol alphabet represents a 9-bit value.
 This allows for a denser packing of data compared to 6-bit encodings like Base64.
-- **Magic Prefix:** Encoded strings are prepended with the `⋐` symbol, which serves as a "magic prefix" for easy identification.
 - **Header and Checksum:** A 17-bit header is included in the encoded data.
 This header contains:
     - A 16-bit **CRC-16/XMODEM checksum** to ensure data integrity and detect corruption.
     - A 1-bit **parity flag** to resolve ambiguity in padding length.